 Take the highest cable car ride in Europe to 3,842m at the top of the Aiguille du Midi and take in the incredible view.
 A lift travels through the rock to the topmost balcony where views extend across the glaciers and mountain pass into Italy and Switzerland.

 Chamonix is the winter sports capital of the Alps.
 More recently it has rebranded itself as a summer adventure destination and the gateway to southern Europe via the Mont Blanc Tunnel.
-Pupils can gather information on a number of different topics and present their results.
+Students can gather information on a number of different topics and present their results.
 Conduct a settlement comparison between Chamonix and Courmayeur on the south side of the tunnel.
 The tunnel itself and the surrounding landscape provide good examples of hazards associated with the Alps and their management.
-(An additional road toll may apply.)
+(An additional road toll may apply)

 Take your group on a half day visit to Le Bettex, which is a small village with ski slopes that make up part of the vast St Gervais-Mont Blanc and Megeve ski area.
 This half day module allows groups to consider the impacts of tourism on the natural alpine vegetation.

 The Emosson Dam provides a stunning example of management of the Alpine landscape for both hazard control and economic advantage.
 The view from the front of the dam across the Mont Blanc Range is stunning.
 The dam can be reached by local coach or by taking the ride of a lifetime on Europe’s highest funicular railway.

 The Mont Blanc Tramway

 An amazing piece of engineering which travels 12.5km through spectacular scenery to the Nid’ d’Aigle overlooking the Bionnassay glacier.
 This location provides a good introduction to the Alpine landscape.

 Col des Montets